 I’m not really one for religiously following interior fashion, but the current spring trend for foliage has certainly caught my eye.
 Cheese plant and banana leaves are adorning high street windows, and I’m seeing potted palms, leafy prints and fronds at every turn.

 Dan and I sat down in our lounge last week and he told me I was overdoing the greenery around the house.
 Perhaps, but foliage is trending right now – in case you hadn’t noticed.
 Being the creative type, I have a love of interior design and given free rein in the budget department I could transform our home into a veritable palace.
-However, if finances won’t allow, bringing in new touches here and there can make all the difference.
+However, if finances won’t allow, bringing in new spring touches here and there can make all the difference.

 “The feeling our home environment gives us has a huge impact on our well-being in general”